 Inverness is well served with transport links and with the airport just 10 minutes from the city centre it is easy for visitors from all parts of the globe to get here by air.
 What’s more, taxis, private chauffeurs and tour guides are readily available to escort you from A to B.

 There are good road and rail links into Inverness from the south both offering the opportunity to enjoy fabulous scenery en route making the journey a part of your lifelong memorable experience of Scotland.

-The A82 is an alternative and more scenic route from the south (Glasgow) via Loch Ness through the Great Glen to Inverness.
-The A96 links Inverness to Aberdeen.
+The A82 offers a longer, alternative and more scenic route from Glasgow.
+This drive takes you via Loch Ness through the famous Great Glen to Inverness.

 National bus companies including Megabus, Citylink, National Express & Stagecoach will take you from major British cities to Farraline Park Bus Station in the centre of Inverness, where local rural buses provide a service to all Loch Ness and Highland areas.
-Try Travelinescotland.com journey planner.
+Try Traveline Scotland journey planner.

 Telephone: 0871 200 22 33 for timetables for buses, trains, coaches, ferries and Scottish internal flights.

 Local Car Tour Operators & Bus Tour Operators offer organised and tailored tours.
 There are licensed taxi ranks at Inverness Airport, Inverness bus station and train station.
 Local Loch Ness tour cars and taxis can be ordered in advance, and many accommodation providers will help you arrange transfers – just ask when booking.